 Feel the beat through your skin with this ink.
 From a single treble clef to a full symphony, let the music in you come out with these fantastic tattoos.
-Creep a manuscript up the arm, illustrate your favorite instrument, microphone or a DJ turntable.
+Creep a manuscript up the arm and illustrate your favorite instrument, microphone, or DJ turntable with a music tattoo.
 Whether you’d prefer an oboe or an orchestra, this is a flawless composition for a pitch-perfect sleeve.

 18. 3D Arrow Sleeve Tattoo

 Head in the right direction every time with a sleeve arrow tattoo.
-These designs signify guidance and remind you to always move forward.
+These designs signify guidance and remind you always to move forward.
 You can ink a traditional dart on your arm or something geometric.
-Think outside the box with a 3D illustrated piece, and add shadow for an ultra-realistic approach or keep it simple for a huge impact.
+Think outside the box with a 3D tattoo, and add shadow for an ultra-realistic approach or keep it simple for a huge impact.
 This is a timeless design that’s packed with meaning.

 19. Family Sleeve Tattoo

-It’s something we all have, so why not celebrate it?
-From chosen members to the ones we were born with, families are a part of our lives that offer us the support and guidance.
+Celebrate your loved ones with a family tattoo.
+From chosen members to the ones we were born with, families are a part of our lives that offer us support and guidance.
 Choose to portray them in a realistic portrait or ink their names.
 This is a touching way to pay respect and honor those who are closest to you and can be the perfect way to keep them with you forever.

 20. Watercolour Sleeve Tattoo

 Take things outside of the box with a watercolor tattoo.
-This is the ultimate way of expressing your personality, so why not go all out with some vibrant colors?
+This is the ultimate way of expressing your personality, so why not go all out with vibrant colors?
 This sleeve idea gives the impression that you’ve had splashes painted on your skin.
-They can look strong and powerful or delicate and intriguing, no matter how you wish to present this fantastic design, you’re sure to attract attention.
+They can look strong and powerful or delicate and intriguing; no matter how you wish to present this fantastic design, you’re sure to attract attention.

 21. Abstract Sleeve Tattoo